-Moreover, the average forecasts indicate higher stock market indices, a depreciation of the Euro vis-à-vis the US Dollar, and lower oil prices by the end of the third quarter of 2018.
 However, despite the expectation of higher interest rates, the short-term interest rate is predicted to remain in negative territory.
-The 3-month Euribor is, on average, expected to reach -0.31 percent at the end of the third quarter of 2018, while the yield on German government bonds with 10-year maturity is expected to reach 0.81 percent by then.
-However, the experts do not expect the European Central Bank (ECB) to change the forward guidance of its monetary policy significantly.
-Stock markets are, on average, expected to increase by 9.2 percent (Stoxx 50) and 8.4 percent (DAX 30) until the end of the third quarter of 2018.
-During that same period, the experts predict the Euro to depreciate by 2.5 percent vis-à-vis the US Dollar, while oil prices are expected to fall by 7.8 percent.
+The 3-month Euribor is, on average, expected to reach -0.31 percent at the end of the fourth quarter of 2018, while the yield on German government bonds with 10-year maturity is expected to reach 0.75 percent by then.
+Stock markets are, on average, expected to increase by 6.8 percent (Stoxx 50) and 9.4 percent (DAX 30) until the end of the year 2018.
+During that same period, the experts predict a mild depreciation of the Euro by 0.89 percent vis-à-vis the US Dollar, while oil prices are expected to drop by 9.0 percent.

-The expectation of an increase in the long rate and a slight increase in the short rate, together with the expected delayed monetary tightening of the ECB, hints at a financial market outlook characterised by a cautious approach to monetary policy normalisation.
+The expectation of an increase in the long rate and a slight increase in the short rate, together with the expected delayed monetary tightening of the ECB, hint at a financial market outlook characterised by a cautious approach to monetary normalisation.
 In this cautious approach, the ECB lets the market determine the first increases in long-term interest rates before it stops intervening at the long end of the yield curve, while keeping the short end of the yield curve lower.
-This cautious approach to monetary policy normalization is reflected in the projections of the yield curve.
+This cautious approach to monetary policy normalization is reflected in the projection of the yield curve.
 Moreover, the experts expect that the development of the Euro and the development of oil prices as well as the development of the stock market will support the ECB’s cautious approach to monetary normalization instead of forcing a faster exit from low interest rates.
-The experts do not expect the ECB to change its forwards guidance in the forthcoming Governing Council meeting.